h294liu/h294liu.github.io/research.md

     <div class="text-container">
         <h4 id="paragraph2">Advancing Hydrologic Modeling</h4>
         <p>
         Our research focuses on two key areas: watershed delineation and parameter estimation.
 In watershed delineation, we aim to enhance the division of watersheds into grids or hydrologic response units (HRUs) to more effectively capture spatial heterogeneity.
-For parameter estimation, we work to improve the efficiency of sensitivity analysis and calibration in large-domain and complex models.
+For parameter estimation, we work to improve the efficiency of both sensitivity analysis and model calibration for computationally intensive problems.
         </p>
     </div>
 </div>